tblankenship/portfolio/README.md

 `components/MDXComponents.js` - pass your own JSX code or React component by specifying it over here.
 You can then call them directly in the `.mdx` or `.md` file.
 By default, a custom link and image component is passed.

 `layouts` - main templates used in pages.

-`pages` - pages to route to.
-Read the [Next.js documentation](https://nextjs.org/docs) for more information.

 `next.config.js` - configuration related to Next.js.
 You need to adapt the Content Security Policy if you want to load scripts, images etc. from other domains.